zen-ikigai/qued/README.md

 ## Future Enhancements

 - **Notifications**: Integration with Amazon SES for task reminders and notifications is in progress.
 Exploring the use of a Node.js server with cron job capabilities for scheduled notifications.
 Exploring different modes of notifications like SMS, Push Notifications etc.
+- **Trash**: A Recycle bin feature where deleted tasks go and stay for 24 hours before being permanently deleted with an option to restore them.